filip2cz/filip2cz/README.md

 I don't really like dualboot, because rebooting the OS is annoying and multitasking is a problem

 # My setup
-- Desktop: Windows 10
+- Desktop: Windows 10 (and I don't like it)
-- Notebook: Pop!_OS
+- Notebook: openSUSE Leap 15.4
 - Servers: Ubuntu 20.04 / openSUSE Leap 15.3
 - Orange Pi: Armbian